priyamghosh0412/Spotify-Billboard-Prediction/README.md

 ![](images/feattar.png)

 It seems that Valance, Tempo, key are not much significant features to predict if the song will be on Billboard or not.
 While Instrumentalness, Loudness and Energy seems to be significant.

+**selected features on the basis on eda

+1. Danceability
+2. Energy
+3. Loudness
+4. Speechiness
+5. Acousticness
+6. Instrumentalness
+7. Liveness
+8. Valence
+9. Tempo
+10. Genre

+Saved the dataset with above features in a new dataset i.e. final_dataset.csv

+## MODEL TRAINING